Valorant Ping Test

 Valorant shows in game ping next to each region, which helps me compare quickly.
 Lower latency improves competitive consistency, but limiting server regions may increase matchmaking time.
 To understand how your monitor refresh impacts input delay, try our Refresh Rate Test.

 The AWS based ping test shows estimated latency with about 5 to 15ms variance.
-For exact in game ping, I test inside a custom match since live server load can affect round trip time.
+For exact in game ping, I test inside a custom match since live server load can affect round-trip time.

 Why Is My Ping Low in Speed Tests but High in Valorant?